Access Map: supported tokens & credential formats¶

 printf '%s' 'https://contoso.webhook.office.com/webhookb2/...' > ./teams.webhook

-kingfisher access-map microsoftteams ./teams.webhook --json-out teams.access-map.json
+kingfisher access-map microsoftteams ./teams.webhook --format json > teams.access-map.json

 Notes (Microsoft Teams)¶